 Now, HuffPost remains in the middle of a shift duration.
 The site, now technically owned by Verizon (after it purchased AOL), revealed in December the visit of Polgreen, then a well-respected veteran editor at the New York Times.

 Since taking control of, Polgreen has actually become a strong public face for the publication while likewise pressing it forward.
 The site was (and in numerous methods still is) freely left-leaning with a heavy dosage of seaside elites composing for it, however Polgreen has actually stated she wishes to attract a wider audience yes, even Trump citizens .

-The redesign, Polgreen said, is meant to hang on to the voice and sensibility of HuffPost while taking it forward.
-The website first found popularity in the era of search engine optimization, best known for satisfying Googlers asking things like “ What time does the Super Bowl start? “
+The redesign, Polgreen stated, is suggested to hold on to the voice and perceptiveness of HuffPost while taking it forward.
+The site initially discovered appeal in the age of seo, best understood for pleasing Googlers asking things like “ What time does the Super Bowl begin? “

 Now, digital media has actually transitioned to social networks, where HuffPost stays a significant gamer especially on Facebook, where it typically tops Newswhip’s regular monthly rankings .

 Along with its brand-new site and name, HuffPost has a brand-new logo design.
 Bye-bye H, hey there slash.
 It’s implied to represent that HuffPost isn’t really your standard news site.
 The color is likewise going through a minor tweak.